 AKA: Reason #847 that I’m glad I (usually) use cloth diapers.

 We just got back from our road trip to Santa Fe and, of course, there was a ton of laundry to be done.
-One of the first things I did when we got settled back in was to throw a load in the machine, adding it to the few things that I threw in there before we left including the pajamas that Dub was wearing the night before we left.
+One of the first things I did when we got settled back in was to throw a load of laundry in the machine.
+There were a few things in there already, so I added our vacation laundry to the few things that I threw in there before we left.
+This included the pair of pajamas that Dub was wearing the night before we left for the weekend.

-During the rinse cycle, I went in the laundry room and since our machine has a glass top I happened to look in and saw that I had washed a nighttime bedwetter pull up that was never thrown away before he threw his pajamas in the laundry pile.
-You’ve got to be kidding me!
-The last thing I ever thought I would do is accidentally wash a disposable diaper since I’m usually a cloth mom and who washes a diaper?!
+I love that the little man was being helpful with the laundry, but you’ve got to be kidding me!
+The last thing I ever thought I would do is accidentally wash a disposable diaper since I’m usually a cloth mom.
+Besides, who washes a diaper?!
 From what I’ve read, plenty of people and now I know how easily it can happen.

 How to clean disposable diaper gel beads from your washing machine: